Comcast/xCOMPASS/README.md

 - Rahmadi Trimananda.
 [The Golden xCOMPASS: The Compass You Need to Navigate through the App-Privacy Universe!](https://www.usenix.org/conference/soups2024/technical-sessions) USENIX SOUPS 2024 Lightning Talks.
 - Rahmadi Trimananda.
 [The Golden xCOMPASS: The Compass You Need to Navigate through the App-Privacy Universe!](https://digitalprivacy.ieee.org/events/digital-privacy-workshop) IEEE Digital Privacy Workshop 2024.
 - Rahmadi Trimananda.
-[The Golden xCOMPASS: The Compass You Need to Navigate through the App-Privacy Universe!](https://lascon.org/speakers/) OWASP LASCON 2024.
+[The Golden xCOMPASS: The Compass You Need to Navigate through the App-Privacy Universe!](https://lascon.org/past-lascon-2024/) OWASP LASCON 2024.

-# Visibility on Other Websites
+# Institutions Featuring xCOMPASS

 xCOMPASS has been proudly listed as an open-sourced privacy engineering requirements identification tool on various websites, including: